 - We're the proud recipients of hundreds of positive reviews on Trustpilot - a sure sign of the high standards of customer service we reach.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Bridgend cost?

 As each conveyancing transaction is unique, there is no single fee that fits all.
 So, when it comes to conveyancing in Bridgend, the final fee will depend on factors such as the property's value or whether it is freehold or leasehold.
 Depending on the transaction you're looking to complete, your conveyancing costs could include searches, Land Registry fees, solicitors' fees, bank transfer fees, Land Transaction Tax and more.
-Read more in our guide to average conveyancing fees in 2020.
+Read more in our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 The biggest town in the county is Bridgend itself, with a variety of property styles to choose from, including traditional terraces, modern apartments and newbuilds, Victorian and Edwardian villas, and 1920s and 1930s homes.